Zhichen6/zhichen6.github.io/_pages/team.md

 title: "Team"
 hero_image: "/images/hero.jpg"
 hero_title: "Team"
-excerpt: "The people behind the Mobility and Machine Intelligence Lab at Stony Brook."
+excerpt: "The people of the Mobility and Machine Intelligence Lab at Stony Brook University — Zhichen Liu and the lab’s Ph.D. students."
 ---

 <div class="page-section">